gobborg/twitter-lyrics-bot/README.md

+I wrote this for the Twitter v1 API.
+The new version, in PHP, runs on [archox.net](archox.net).

 # Twitter lyrics bot

 Twitter lyrics bot is a Python code to create a Twitter bot that tweets song lyrics.